 The Bodhisatta was once a lion.
 One day he met a jackal in the forest, and being unable to escape, the jackal threw himself at the Bodhisatta’s feet and said he would be his servant if he spared his life.
 The Bodhisatta accepted the offer.
-Every day he brought meat back to his home and the jackal ate the leftovers.
+He brought meat back to his home every day, and the jackal ate the leftovers.

 In the Lifetime of the Buddha